Schrausser/SSR/README.md

 # SSR
 Solar System Simulation `SSR`.
-Android globus coelestis (celestial globe) and interactive calendar with zodiac signs and timepiece covering the solar system in the entire observable universe up to $r=14.25Gpc.$
+Android globus coelestis (celestial globe) and interactive calendar with Zodiac signs and timepiece covering the Solar System in the entire observable Universe up to $r=14.25Gpc.$
 Contains $n=69$ stars, $n=70$ nebulae and star clusters, most important Milky Way objects, $n=48$ galaxies and galaxy clusters as well as the most well-known quasars.
-Full implementation of all $n=110$ Messier objects (Messier, 1784), inner cloud (Hills, 1981), Oort cloud (Oort, 1950) and more:
+Full implementation of all $n=110$ Messier objects (Messier, 1784), Inner Cloud (Hills, 1981), Oort Cloud (Oort, 1950) and more:

 ![figure.\label{pic1}](pic1.jpg)

-The sun at $r=0.1au$ astronomical units:
+The Sun at $r=0.1au$ astronomical units:

 ![figure.\label{pic2}](pic2.jpg)

-Solar system with asteroid and Kuiper belts as well as Heliosphere at $r=58.6au$:
+Solar System with Asteroid and Kuiper Belts as well as Heliosphere at $r=58.6au$:

 ![figure.\label{pic3}](pic3.jpg)

-Inner solar system with orbits, current rotation position of the earth with time and position representation, as well as projection lines to the neighboring planets at $r=1.4au$:
+Inner Solar System with orbits, current rotation position of the Earth with time and position representation, as well as projection lines to the neighboring planets at $r=1.4au$:

 ![figure.\label{pic4}](pic4.jpg)

-Surrounding stars at $r=194.2pc$ and their relative positions to earth, artificial horizon facing south:
+Surrounding stars at $r=194.2pc$ and their relative positions to Earth, artificial horizon facing south:

 ![figure.\label{pic5}](pic5.jpg)